edtireli/p-brain/README.md

 Every automatic run produces the following without additional scripting:

 - **Voxel-wise maps** – Ki, vp, CBF, CTH, and MTT stored as NIfTI volumes plus pre-rendered mosaics.
-- **Parcellated summaries** – FastSurfer atlas statistics for each parameter, exported as tables and overlay images.
+- **Parcellated summaries** – DKT atlas statistics (from SynthSeg or FastSurfer parcellation) for each parameter, exported as tables and overlay images.
 - **Slice-wise distributions** – Boxplots showing superior–inferior trends for Ki, vp, and perfusion metrics; useful for QC and cohort comparisons.
 - **Whole-brain medians** – GM, WM, cerebellar, and boundary medians saved in JSON for rapid reporting or EHR integration.
 - **Cohort projections** – When multiple datasets exist, the script averages parcel values across subjects and projects them onto a reference segmentation to create cohort fingerprints.